Friday, December 26, 2014

 Wallpapers and Curtains

-There is immense grief and pathos that people in Finding Fanny carry with themselves but the film's message is not to keep on waiting but rather find something.
-It is people who die but love remains, so, look for love, look for happiness, look for closure.
+There is immense grief and pathos that people in Finding Fanny carry with them, but the film's message is not to keep on waiting but rather to find something.
+It is people who die, but love remains, so look for love, happiness, and closure.
 "Log marte hai, pyaar nahi, haan baat to vohi hai ki life khatam hoti hai, love thori, vo to hota hai kahin na kahi, bas use dhoondna padta hai, chahe tumhari har wish ka sikka kue me gum ho jaye, chahe darwaze pe koi letter tumhara intezaar nahi kar raha ho, apni adhoori kahani ka end dhoondne ke liye khud hi ko nikalna padta hai."
 We are responsible for our own happiness because no one else will come to complete our love story.
 We will wait 46 years, and nothing will happen.
 It is the journey that is most important.
-Death can come suddenly like it came for Gabo, like it came for Nereus like it came for Don Pedro.
+Death can come suddenly like it came for Gabo, for Nereus, like it came for Don Pedro.
 If we don't take control of life, life will show us the middle finger, like the young boy showed it to Savio, every time he passed by.
-It is only when he speaks to Angie, the boy smiles at him, and life will also start smiling at him.
+Only when he speaks to Angie will the boy smile at him, and life will also start smiling at him.
 Life is like the imported blue car in which they travel.
 If you don't use it, it will get rusted.
 Our life will get rusted the same way, and then, sometimes, it might be too late because then, as Savio says, "Pahunch ke bhi nahi pahunche," even after reaching, we will not reach.
 So, we have to find love.
 As Angie remarks, "Kabhi kabhi pyar ke liye na thori koshish karni padti hai."
 Will you try to find love?
 Will I try to find love?
 Will we all try to find love?
 Will we all be able to find love?
 Only time will tell.

 Life will show the middle finger